French submarine Louis Dupetit-Thouars: Construction and specifications

-Louis Dupetit-Thouars was ordered by the Romanian Government from the Schneider Shipyard in Gironde, being laid down in April 1917.
+Louis Dupetit-Thouars was ordered by the Romanian Government from the Schneider Shipyard in Lormont, being laid down in April 1917.
 However, Romania was forced out of the war in December 1917, when the construction of the warship was at an early stage.
 The submarine was subsequently completed for the French Navy, with larger bridges and conning towers.
 Louis Dupetit-Thouars was completed and commissioned in 1921.
 It had a surfaced displacement of 342 tons, measuring 52.4 meters in length, with a beam of 4.7 meters and a draught of 2.7 meters.
 Power plant consisted of two Schneider diesel engines and two electric motors powering two shafts, resulting in a surfaced top speed of 14 knots.
 It had a range of 1,850 nautical miles at 10 knots and a crew of 25.
 Armament consisted of four 450 mm torpedo tubes and one 47 mm deck gun.